 Hound Crate Program

 This option is great for clients that want to make sure the free puppy they get from our kennel starts life out in the right direction.
 Package prices starting at $1,500 per spot purchased on our client list.
 Only payment required today is the $750 initial program fee.

-- Competetive pricing compared to other kennels
+- Competitive pricing compared to other kennels

 - No Application Fee